eonil/cama/README.md

 License
 -------
 Use of this content is licensed under "CC-BY-4.0 License".
 You can do whatever you want.
-Just please don't forget to linking this repo.
+Just please don't forget to linking this repo so people can find out the original text.
-I do not responsible to anything happen by content of this repo.

 Copyright(C) Eonil, Hoon H., 2021.
 All rights reserved.